-Reading Buddies is part of the PBS Kids & WFSU Raising Readers project and has been made possible by generous funding through a grant from the Wachovia Wells Fargo Foundation (2009) and the State of Florida (2011).
+Reading Buddies is part of the PBS Kids & WFSU Raising Readers project.
+Furthermore, funding from a grant gifted by the Wachovia Wells Fargo Foundation (2009) and the State of Florida (2011) makes the program possible.
 If you are interested in supporting this wonderful project please contact WFSU Education.

-The Martha Speaks Reading Buddies Program is aligned to the Common Core State Standards.
-These Standards provide a consistent, clear focus of what students are expected to learn at each grade level.
-A central goal of the English Language Arts Standards is for students to gain adequate exposure to a range of texts and tasks.
-The Martha Speaks Reading Buddies Program provides an ideal platform for students to work toward this goal.
-The following Standards are addressed throughout the ten-week Martha Speaks Reading Buddies Program.
+The Martha Speaks Reading Buddies Program aligns with the Common Core State Standards.
+These Standards provide a clear focus of what students should learn at each grade level.
+English Language Arts Standards aims for students to gain exposure to a range of texts and tasks.
+The Martha Speaks Reading Buddies Program provides an ideal way for students to work toward this goal.
+The ten-week Martha Speaks Reading Buddies Program addresses the following Standards.

-Educators may use these forms to assess the effectiveness of Reading Buddy acitivities.
-They may be used both pre and post activity to gather information about learning achievements.
+Educators may use these forms to grade the value of Reading Buddy activities.
+Use them for both pre and post activity to gather information about learning achievements.

 Created with flickr embed.